 During the New Testament period, especially in the early days, the Church consistently understood God’s revelation in the same way: that the time God allotted to humans on earth, from Adam to the end of the Millennium, totals 7,000 years.
 This means human history spans 6,000 years, followed by a 1,000-year Sabbath, commonly referred to as “millennialism.”
 This understanding is based on a combination of biblical interpretation, Jewish tradition, and the development of early Christian theology, as seen in:

-Moreover, considering that the last 1,000 years of the 7,000-year timeline are reserved for the Millennial Kingdom, and that Jesus must return before the Millennium begins, we cannot ignore this compelling fact:
+Considering that the last 1,000 years of the 7,000-year timeline are reserved for the Millennial Kingdom according to the book of Revelation, and that Jesus must return before the Millennium begins, we cannot ignore this compelling fact:

 If God indeed allotted 7,000 years to humanity on earth, the return of Jesus is very near.